IgniteUI/igniteui-docfx/en/components/tree.md

 ## Getting Started with Ignite UI for Angular Tree

-To get started with the Angular Tree component, first you need to install Ignite UI for Angular by typing the following command:
+To get started with the Angular Tree component, first you need to install Ignite UI for Angular.
+In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular
 ```
 For a complete introduction to the Ignite UI for Angular, read the [*getting started*](general/getting-started.md) topic.

 The next step is to import the `IgxTreeModule` in your app.module file.

 ```typescript
 // app.module.ts